 - Implementing Salesforce clouds one by one

 This approach entails lower risks of integration disruption.
-You may resort to it, when you’ve tried and tested your priority product (for instance, Sales Cloud) and later decided to implement, say, Service Cloud to support your customer service needs as well.
-However, temporary integrations between different applications (like Sales Cloud and your current app for customer service) are required to prevent the damage to the unity of your sales and service processes.
-Experienced developers can help you with temporary integration, which tangibly increases chances that sequential implementation of Salesforce solutions won’t stall your business operations.
+ScienceSoft’s implementation team resorts to it, when a company tried and tested their priority product (for instance, Sales Cloud) and later decided to implement, say, Service Cloud to support their customer service needs as well.
+However, temporary integrations between different applications (like Sales Cloud and the current app for customer service) are required to prevent the damage to the unity of the sales and service processes.
+Our experienced developers can help with temporary integration, which tangibly increases chances that sequential implementation of Salesforce solutions won’t stall the Customer’s business operations.

 The sequence of steps in a Salesforce implementation plan may differ depending on the project’s scope and approach to implementation, but typically it includes the following phases:

 At this stage, Salesforce consultants analyze your business needs and help to decide how they may be addressed with Salesforce functionality.
 The implementation strategy is chosen: supporting the existing business processes with Salesforce, tailoring your business processes to Salesforce as a source of best practices or redesigning the business processes and then mapping them to Salesforce.
 Considering the scope of Salesforce products needed, consultants may also suggest a better approach to implementation (either the all-products-at-once or the one-by-one option).
 Consultants also advise on the most suitable license option for your company.

 - Data transfer from former CRM or other systems

 Measures for ensuring data quality should be taken to import data to a new Salesforce solution safely.
 They may include data cleansing (checking data for accuracy and completeness), mapping corresponding data objects and fields in Salesforce, introducing duplication rules for different Salesforce objects, and automating data migration with special tools.